-When it comes to maintaining your health, the habits you form around sleep can be just as important as your diet or your exercise, but it’s often the most overlooked of these three.
+When it comes to maintaining your health, the habits you form around sleep can be just as important as your diet or exercise.

 According to research from the Canadian Sleep Society, about 20% of patients seeing primary care professionals complain about significant sleep issues.

-But while some sleep issues are associated with deeper problems, the truth is that with a small change in our habits, many of us can enjoy a more restful sleep.
+But while some sleep issues are associated with deeper problems, such as a hormonal imbalance or depression, the truth is that with a small change in our habits, many of us can enjoy a more restful sleep.

-Here are some simple changes you can make in your life.
+Here are some simple changes you can make in your life to combat insomnia naturally.

 1. Sleep In Complete Darkness